Metron-Project/metron-project.github.io/blog/2026-02-01-jan-update/index.md

 **Reading History**

-Users can now view their reading history in a timeline layout with monthly grouping.
+Users can now view their reading history in a timeline layout with daily grouping.
 Recent reading activity also appears on user profile pages.

 **Multiple Read Dates**